Housing Policies for Barringer, Martin &

 Random roommates will NOT be assigned to any co-ed apartments under any circumstances.

-Family Housing Options: On campus family housing is available in the Barringer and Orlowitz apartment-style residence halls.
-Family housing is reserved for individuals who are, at the time of move-in, full-time TJU undergraduate students, graduate students, or postdoctoral appointees ("TJU Resident"), and their spouses, domestic partners, and minor children.
-Applicants should provide a certificate of marriage or civil union, declaration of domestic partnership from a municipality or government entity* and/or a birth certificate of each minor dependent.
+Family Housing: On campus family housing is available in the Barringer and Orlowitz apartment-style residence halls.
+Family housing is reserved for individuals who are, at the time of move-in, full-time TJU undergraduate students, graduate students, or postdoctoral appointees ("TJU Resident"), and their spouses, and minor children.
+Applicants should provide a certificate of marriage from a municipality or government entity and/or a birth certificate of each minor dependent.
 Students are required to inform Housing Assignment Services if their student status changes.
 All residents must abide by the terms of the housing agreement.

 Agreements and Deposits